-What is the Difference Between a Pitched and a Sloped Roof?
+What is the Difference Between a Pitched & a Sloped Roof?

-The difference between a pitched and gently sloped roof can amount to quite a bit in terms of roofing materials and ease of repair.
-Roof pitch can determine whether one type of roof covering, say composite shingles, will work or if the pitch is below a certain amount, you might have to use a single ply membrane system, like Duro-Last.
+In terms of how roofing materials differ and which type of roof is easier to repair, there are a number of things to consider.
+Roof pitch can determine whether one type of roof covering, say composite shingles, will work.
+If the pitch or angle of the roof is below a certain amount, you might have to use a single ply membrane system, like Duro-Last.

 But What is Roof Pitch Anyway?